 The station needs to mediate this complex site while maintaining rigorous programmatic requirements and balancing users’ desire for privacy.
 It does so with a sculptural facade along E. Roanoke Street, which provides privacy for the building’s users while creating pedestrian interest and texture.
 The station opens up to the future 520 Lid at the northeast corner, with a fully glazed lobby, the iconic Apparatus Bay egress doors, and a hose tower that acts as a landmark on the singular site.

-Sustainability is an important aspect of the project; it is being designed for minimum LEED Gold Certification.
+Sustainability is an important aspect of the project; it earned LEED Platinum certification.

 AIA Washington Civic Design Awards, Merit Award, 2018

 Photography: © Lara Swimmer